theforeman/kafo/README.md

 bin/foreman-installer --foreman-enc=false --foreman-db-type=sqlite
 ```

-or you can run interactive mode
+or you can run it in interactive mode

 ```bash
 bin/foreman-installer --interactive
 ```

-Also every change made to config/answers.yaml persists and becomes new default
+Also every change made to the config/answers.yaml persists and becomes the new default
-value for next run.
+value for the next run.

-As you noticed there are several ways how to specify arguments.
-Here's the list
+As you may have noticed there are several ways how to specify arguments.
+Here's the list:
-the lower the item is the higher precedence it has:
+(the lower the item is in this list the higher precedence it has):
   * default values from puppet modules
   * values from answers.yaml
   * values specified on CLI